sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/google_cloud.md

   * **Boot disk type**: SSD persistent disk
 * Check the boxes for **Allow HTTP traffic** and **Allow HTTPS traffic** in the **Firewall** section
 * Open the **Management, disks, networking, and SSH keys** dropdown section

+> WARNING: To configure your Sourcegraph instance, you must create and use a fork of the reference repository - refer to [Configuring Sourcegraph with Docker Compose](./operations.md#configure) for more details.
+Then update the following variables in the script below:
+>
+> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
+> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose YAML.
+Most likely, `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='release'` if you followed our branching recommendations in the [Configuration guide](./operations.md#configure)

 * Under the **Management** section, add the following in the **Startup script** field:
-  * (optional) If you [created a fork as recommended above](#optional-recommended-create-a-fork-for-customizations), update the following environment variables in the script below:
-    * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
-    * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose yaml.
-Most likely, `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='release'` if you followed our branching recommendations in ["Store customizations in a fork"](./index.md#optional-recommended-store-customizations-in-a-fork).

 ```bash
 #!/usr/bin/env bash